 “The biggest shock for us was the increase in rates for all the vehicles on the policy, not just the one our teenager would normally drive,” Christiancy recalls.
 “The only discount we were aware of was the good student discount, and our agent helped us obtain that.”

-However, other discounts can apply for families, driver training, low mileage and signing up for a program to monitor your teen’s driving, so make sure you take time to sit down with your agent and go through all the possibilities.
+However, other discounts can apply for families, low mileage and signing up for a program to monitor your teen’s driving, so make sure you take time to sit down with your agent and go through all the possibilities.
 Try to include your teen in the discussion so he or she will realize what kind of impact their actions have on the family budget.

 For the Christiancy family, bundling home and auto policies with their insurance provider helped save them money.
 She advises that parents ensure their teens help shoulder some of the responsibility of the increased cost, even if they can’t contribute financially.